josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/🦑_Krakens_Against_Spycops/🏏_where_have_all_the_linesmen_gone.md

 The state can authorise a cover identity.

-The state can authorise its officer to enter an operational environment.
+The state can authorise an officer to enter an operational environment.

-The state can give police officers lawful powers which ordinary members of the public do not possess.
+The state can give police officers lawful powers ordinary members of the public do not possess.

 But there are other boundaries which cannot be crossed merely because the state has produced a permission slip.

-There are things an ordinary man could do to another person which might engage offences including assault, false imprisonment, harassment, stalking or — depending on the full statutory ingredients — controlling or coercive behaviour.

-Putting a police officer inside the same factual landscape does not make those questions disappear.

-And sexual consent presents an especially obvious limit.
+Sexual consent presents an especially obvious limit.

 **The state can authorise its officer.**

 **It cannot authorise her consent.**

-So:
+This node is therefore not principally about whether undercover policing should exist.

+It is about **lines**.

+Between man and officer.

+Between private and operational conduct.

+Between necessary deception and access created by deception.

+Between authority and consent.

+Between what an institution once tolerated and what it now understands.

+Between *I meant well* and *somebody was harmed*.

+Between being a decent bloke and assuming that being a decent bloke makes every decision you take decent.

+And, eventually, between:

+> **I would like to believe I would do the right thing**

+and:

+> **what do I need to practise now so that, when doing the right thing actually costs me something, that is the person who turns up?**

+So.

 🏏

-**where have all the linesmen gone?**
+**Where have all the linesmen gone?**

 ---